 7 Democrats Qualify For December Primary Debate

-The sixth Democratic primary debate will be the smallest — and least diverse — so far of the 2020 campaign.
+The sixth Democratic primary debate has shaped up to be the smallest — and least diverse — so far of the 2020 campaign.

-Just seven candidates qualified per Democratic National Committee requirements: former Vice President Joe Biden; South Bend, Ind., Mayor Pete Buttigieg; Minnesota Sen. Amy Klobuchar; Vermont Sen. Bernie Sanders; billionaire businessman Tom Steyer; Massachusetts Sen. Elizabeth Warren; and nonprofit executive Andrew Yang.
+Just seven candidates have qualified per Democratic National Committee requirements: former Vice President Joe Biden; South Bend, Ind., Mayor Pete Buttigieg; Minnesota Sen. Amy Klobuchar; Vermont Sen. Bernie Sanders; billionaire businessman Tom Steyer; Massachusetts Sen. Elizabeth Warren; and nonprofit executive Andrew Yang.

 The Thursday, Dec.
 19, debate is being co-hosted by PBS NewsHour and Politico at Loyola Marymount University in Los Angeles.